-MATH 1005 College Algebra with Integrated Review (4 Cr.)
+MATH 1102 College Algebra with Integrated Review (4 Cr.)

 This course will use graphical, numerical, and symbolic representations to review and reinforce the algebra skills necessary for success in Precalculus, Calculus and other future courses.
-Topics include linear equations, linear inequalities, functions, graphs, applications, polynomials, polynomial functions, rational expressions, rational equations, rational functions, radical expressions, radical equations, radical functions, quadratic equations, exponential functions and logarithmic functions.
-The format is lecture, discussion and recitation lab. (mathematical sciences general education; prerequisites: none (restrictions: no credit awarded if credit already received for MATH 1100 or MATH 1110)
+Topics include linear equations, linear inequalities, functions, graphs, applications, polynomials, polynomial functions, rational expressions, rational equations, rational functions, radical expressions, radical functions, quadratic equations, exponential functions and logarithmic functions.
+The format is lecture, discussion and recitation lab. (mathematical sciences general education; prerequisites: MATH 1101 with a grade of C- or better or a satisfactory score on the UHSP Math Placement Test (restrictions: no credit awarded if credit already received for MATH 1109 or MATH 1110)